shama/gaze/README.md

 from [mikeal's watch](https://github.com/mikeal/watch) and file globbing using [isaacs's glob](https://github.com/isaacs/node-glob) which is also used by [cowboy's Grunt](https://github.com/gruntjs/grunt).

+### How do I fix the error `EMFILE: Too many opened files.`?
+This is because of your system's max opened file limit.
+For OSX the default is very low (256).
+Increase your limit with `ulimit -n 10480`, the number being the new max limit.
+If you're still running into issues then consider setting the option `forceWatchMethod: 'old'` to use the old and slower stat polling watch method.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.